St. Petersburg, FL Auto Accident Attorney

 What to Do When Florida’s No-Fault System Isn’t Enough

 Florida’s no-fault system is not meant to handle serious injury accidents, and as long as you stay within the no-fault system, you will never get full compensation.
 However, a personal injury lawsuit could result in full payment of your medical bills related to the injury, all of your lost income while you were out of work, future expenses related to your injury, and compensation for your pain and suffering.
 It’s very important to speak to an experienced auto accident attorney who can estimate a reasonable value for your claim.
 If you speak directly to the at-fault driver’s insurance company, they may present a settlement offer that seems reasonable at first glance, but when you break that offer down and really analyze the numbers, you’ll find they’re offering much less than your case is worth.
-This is why, when you’re wondering what to do after an accident, you must immediately contact a car accident attorney at Salter, Healy, Rivera.
+This is why, when you’re wondering what to do after an accident, you should call Salter, Healy, Rivera immediately to contact an auto accident attorney Clearwater, FL trusts.

 Schedule a Free Consultation with our St. Petersburg Auto Accident Attorneys